 Location of Jaipur Train Station

-Train services from Jdhpur terminate at Ghandinagar Jaipur railway Station.
+Train services from Jodhpur terminate at Gandhinagar Jaipur Railway Station.

 There are so many places to visit in Jaipur a first-time visitor may have difficulty in knowing where to start.
 A good plan for a short visit to Jaipur would be take advantage of the ‘composite ticket’ which is offered to entrance to the five major attractions in Jaipur for a fee of 1,000 INR valid for a 2 day period.
 The ticket includes entry to: